Notes on John 9

 to affirm only what he knew.
 No one is ever asked to do more.

-occasion is only one example, but it proved in time to be typical.
-We should expect reviling, ridicule and rejection.
+believer proved in time to be typical.
+We should expect reviling, ridicule, and

-Tarsus in Acts 9 does not change this observation.
-Saul received his sight when
+with Saul of Tarsus in Acts 9 does not change this observation.
+Saul received

-Ananias came to him.
-The blindness was temporary, brought on by the vision of
+his sight when Ananias came to him.
+The blindness was temporary, brought on by

 [2] He used a similar expression in 9:5, but not as ἐγώ εἰμι (ego eimi) i.e., “I am”, as in 8:12.